rust-lang/book/second-edition/src/ch12-05-working-with-environment-variables.md

 Great!
 Now, let's actually call the new `search_case_insensitive` function from the `run` function.
-First, we're going to add a configuration option for swiching between case sensitive and case insensitive search to the `Config`
+First, we're going to add a configuration option for switching between case sensitive and case insensitive search to the `Config`
 struct:

 <span class="filename">Filename: src/lib.rs</span>